soffes/sstoolk.it/Readme.markdown

     $ gem install bundler --version '>= 1.0.0'

 Then simply run `bundle install` to install all necessary gems.
-Now the following command and you're good to go.
+Now the following command to start the server and you're good to go.

-    $ shotgun config.ru
+    $ rake server

 Enjoy.